 From Bulguksa, drive up the mountain ridge behind the temple to Seokguram, a Buddhist grotto and World Heritage Site dating back to the 8th century.
 After you see the temple, ceremonial bell and the sweeping views, your guide will explain the importance of Gyeongju’s role as a cultural hub during the Silla Dynasty and its significance in this period of Korea’s history.

-Stop at a local restaurant for lunch than move on to the Gyeongju Folk Hand Craft Village, established in the 1980s as an effort to preserve and promote traditional Silla-era crafts.
+Stop at a local restaurant for lunch then move on to the Gyeongju Folk Hand Craft Village, established in the 1980s as an effort to preserve and promote traditional Silla-era crafts.
 Some of the country’s most respected potters, woodworkers and metalworkers have their workshops here in a collection of traditional thatched and tiled houses.
 You may be able to see some demonstrations of the traditional techniques involved, and although the craftworks are for sale, there’s no pressure to make a purchase.

 From here, continue on to the Bunhwangsa Temple Complex on the outskirts of the city.
 Although only some of the original 7th-century buildings remain, even the ruins tell a complex story about the early history of Korea.
 One of the most impressive buildings is a brick pagoda protected by a series of finely carved guardian stones.

 Continue on to the ruins and excavation site of the Silla Royal Palace, where you can learn more about this period of history.
-Finally, visit at the nearby 7th-century Cheomseongdae Observatory, the oldest surviving astronomical observatory in Asia, where the construction reflects a sophisticated understanding of planetary movements.
+Finally, visit the nearby 7th-century Cheomseongdae Observatory, the oldest surviving astronomical observatory in Asia, where the construction reflects a sophisticated understanding of planetary movements.

 Speak to someone